teomdn01/Calories-Tracker/README.md

 ![mainMenu](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/mainMenu.png?raw=true)

-##Features:
+## Features:
 - Keeps track of all the macro-nutrients of a food (You may also add a new food through a secondary dialog)

  ![addFoodImage](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/addFood.png?raw=true)

- -Adding a new Brunch for the current day (as long as the textbox with the label"Alege gramaj" is not empty)
+ - Adding a new Brunch for the current day (as long as the textbox with the label"Alege gramaj" is not empty)

  ![addBrunchImage](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/addBrunch.png?raw=true)

- -You can also keep track of the deficit/excess of the calories
+ - You can also keep track of the deficit/excess of the calories

  ![caloriesChartImage](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/caloriesChart.png?raw=true)

- -And also a chart for your weight loss/gain
+ - And also a chart for your weight loss/gain

  ![weightChartImage](https://github.com/teomdn01/Calories-Tracker/blob/main/Readme%20IMAGES/weightChart.png?raw=true)

-##Functionalities TO BE IMPLEMENTED:
+## Functionalities TO BE IMPLEMENTED:
  - Deleting a food from the table
  - Creating layered architecture (separating the user interface and the functionalities)